 The proposed project has the potential to affect Waters of the United States and Waters of the State, including jurisdictional wetlands and riparian habitat.
-Permanent and temporal impacts to aquatic resources (Table 1) are anticipated due to bridge and pier removal, construction of the new bridges and piers, falsework, temporary trestles, road realignment, and clear water diversion, as well as associated cut and fill areas and potentially from the creation of a temporary access road.
+Permanent and temporary impacts to aquatic resources (Table 1) are anticipated due to bridge and pier removal, construction of the new bridges and piers, falsework, temporary trestles, road realignment, and clear water diversion, as well as associated cut and fill areas and potentially from the creation of a temporary access road.

-Temporal impacts may result from construction of access roads, work areas, temporary construction trestle, containment system, clear water diversion, cofferdams, and falsework for new piers and bridge deck.
-The project would result in up to 1.852 acres of temporal impacts to non-wetland Waters of the U.S. and State (Eel River-OW3 and Intermittent Stream-OW1e) (Table 1).
-Temporal impacts would be offset on-site according to detailed descriptions made available in the project Revegetation Plan, once design is complete.
+Temporary impacts may result from construction of access roads, work areas, temporary construction trestle, containment system, clear water diversion, cofferdams, and falsework for new piers and bridge deck.
+The project would result in up to 1.850 acres of temporary impacts to non-wetland Waters of the U.S. and State (Eel River-OW3) (Table 1).
+Temporary impacts would be offset on-site according to detailed descriptions made available in the project Revegetation Plan, once design is complete.

-Permanent impacts due to roadway realignment, retrofit of existing piers, and the construction of new piers would result in up to 0.006 acre of non-wetland Waters of the U.S. and State (Eel River-OW3) (Table 1).
-If required, relocating the wetland (W1) in the existing south bank median could result in 0.119 acre of permanent impacts to wetlands and 0.007 acre of ephemeral Waters of the U.S. and State [(W1 and OW1a) (Table 1, Figures 1 and 2).
+Permanent impacts due to roadway realignment, retrofit of existing piers, and the construction of new piers (smaller pier size) would result in positive permanent impacts of -0.02 acres of non-wetland waters of the U.S. and State.
+If required, relocating the existing median wetland (W1) could result in 0.12 acre of permanent impacts to wetlands (Table 1, Figures 1 and 2.